Juniper Tree (film)

 Juniper Tree (Le Piège d'Issoudun) is a Canadian drama film, directed by Micheline Lanctôt and released in 2003.
 Based in part on the Brothers Grimm's fairy tale The Juniper Tree, the film stars Sylvie Drapeau as Esther, a depressed woman interacting with police officer Laurier (Frédérick De Grandpré) after failing in an attempt to kill herself and her children.

-Drapeau received a Prix Jutra nomination for Best Actress at the 6th Genie Awards.
+Drapeau received a Prix Jutra nomination for Best Actress at the 6th Jutra Awards.